 Jon Dahl Tomasson (Denmark) – 52 goals in 112 appearances

-One of the greatest Danish players of modern times, Tomasson hung up his boots earlier this year as his country's joint-top marksman, and said: "I always had an enormous drive to succeed and I think I got everything possible from my career – I could not have been better."
+One of the greatest Danish players of modern times, Tomasson hung up his boots in 2011 as his country's joint-top marksman, and said: "I always had an enormous drive to succeed and I think I got everything possible from my career – I could not have been better."
 Denmark boss Morten Olsen agreed, calling the industrious attacker "the ultimate team player".

 Hakan Sükür (Turkey) – 51 goals in 112 appearances